|

 to an email received from Michael on 4th April whose Pallister

 ancestors were in the Darlington area, County Durham.
-Received a reply and a
+Received a reply and a detailed

-work was downloaded from my Rootsweb Worldconnect databases, before I decided
+downloaded from my Rootsweb Worldconnect

-to start the County Durham Pallisters again, because they were in such a
+databases, before I decided to start the County Durham Pallisters again,

 stared re-doing my index web page now that I have MS Office 2007.
 I thought